Utah Board of Pardons & Parole

 - release to a program outside of the prison such as rehabilitation programs, state hospital, work release, or residential center; and

 A victim must submit a written request to be notified of release.
-The request should be sent to:
+You can contact the Utah Department of Corrections at https://corrections.utah.gov .

 Utah Office for Victims of Crime